am23219/expo-book-reader/arabic-book-reader/README.md

 ## Usage

-The app automatically loads the Barakat Makiyyah PDF.
+The app automatically loads the Barakat Makiyyah page images.
 You can navigate through the book using:

 - **Swipe Left/Right**: Turn pages
 - **Tap Left/Right Edges**: Turn pages